 In this second summer session, the emphasis is on learning and practicing field research methods in ecology, resource management, and social science.
-Examining the effects of habitat loss and fragmentation in rainforest systems and changes to the human communities living near them, students explore Australia’s tropical rainforests and develop effective field skills while learning about rainforest restoration, conservation, and sustainable development.
-Students learn the skills required to design and implement research projects and to present their results in scientific reports.
+Examining the effects of habitat loss and fragmentation in rainforest systems and changes to the human communities living near them, students explore Australia’s tropical rainforests and develop effective field skills while learning about rainforest restoration, conservation, impacts on the Great Barrier Reef, and sustainable development.

-- Learn sampling design, GPS and GIS techniques, plant identification, forest survey techniques, animal survey methods, and social science research techniques
+- Learn sampling design, plant identification, forest survey techniques, animal survey methods, and social science research techniques

-- Experience largely intact lowland forest and contrast with the fragmentation effects impacting the rainforests of the Atherton Tablelands
+- Experience largely intact lowland rainforests and contrast these with the fragmentation effects impacting the rainforests of the Atherton Tablelands

 SUMMER COMBINED: SESSIONS I + II